-You can experment with a Baffle Box (my term), where I place a shallow super as the lowest box in the hive.
+You can experiment with a Baffle Box (my term), where you place a shallow super as the lowest box in the hive during a nectar flow.
 In the shallow super are wood frames, empty of foundation.
 Into that space, the bees are welcome to build comb as they like it:

 The one problem with the Baffle Box may be the propensity of the queen to be in it.
 A great alternative is to use a slatted rack:

 In our area, we have relatively mild winters.
 The bees do not need a huge amount of honey to meet their needs.
 And they really don’t require significant amounts of their stores until they begin to ramp up brood rearing in January and February.
-Although I leave a sugar brick on even well provisioned hives, it will not usually draw their attention until they begin to brood up, and hives can starve in March as they run through all their winter stores rearing the first spring brood.
+Although I leave a sugar board on even well provisioned hives, it will not usually draw the bees’ attention until they begin to brood up, and hives can starve in March as they run through all their winter stores rearing the first spring brood.
 You may have hefted the hives in January and found them heavy, but be surprised to find them full of dead, starved bees in March.
-That sugar brick can tell you a lot about your hives’ stores.
-If they are up on the brick feasting, and it’s beginning to disappear, they are starving and need another sugar brick ASAP.
+That sugar board, inspected regularly, can tell you a lot about your hives’ stores.
+If they are up on the brick feasting, and it’s beginning to disappear, they are starving and need another sugar top up ASAP.

 Once the Big Leaf Maples bloom, the bees are safe….but until that day, keeping the bees fed is the job of the beekeeper.

-So our objective in fall is to feed heavily until the daily temperature begins to approach 10C (feeding 2:1 syrup, which gives off less water vapour as it is cured, and is slower to spoil, than 1:1 syrup).
-At that point the bees cannot evaporate the nectar we are feeding to make it into capped (preserved) honey.
+So our objective in fall is to feed heavily until the daily temperature begins to approach 10C (feeding 2:1 syrup, which gives off less water vapour as it is cured, and is slower to spoil than 1:1 syrup, and which the bees tend to store rather than eat).
 In our fall inspections we want to see full frames of honey in the frames adjacent to the outside walls of the hive…in all deeps.
 And we want to see honey stores on the “shoulders” of all or most of the interior frames.
-In addition, the colony needs a full shallow of capped honey in addition to that sugar board.
+In addition, many leave the colony a full shallow of capped honey in addition to that sugar board.
 They really can’t go into winter with enough honey!

 If they come out with extra in the spring, you can harvest that honey once the maples are blooming.
 If it is sugar syrup honey from the fall, feed it back to the bees.

-Research increasingly points to issues with adding things to bee syrup feeds: most additives just cause trouble, but many beekeepers still like to augment their syrup feeds, ie adding a pinch of Rooster Booster (vitamins, electrolytes and lactobacillus to mimic nectar more closely) to the syrup, or a small splash of Honey B Healthy (feed stimulant and may help with Varroa control), essential oils (in particular thymol,…although my experience with thymol is the bees hate the stuff!).
+Research increasingly points to issues with adding things to bee syrup feeds: most additives just cause trouble, but many beekeepers still like to augment their syrup feeds, ie adding a pinch of Rooster Booster (vitamins, electrolytes and lactobacillus to mimic nectar more closely) to the syrup, or a small splash of Honey B Healthy (feed stimulant), essential oils (in particular thymol,…although my experience with thymol is the bees hate the stuff!).

 I feed in a Rapid Feeder, which allows in-hive feeding but does not require opening up the colony…an important consideration as the days get colder and the bees get cranky and prone to robbing.
 There is a smaller, nuc size available as well.

-We have seen in the student apiary how wasp colonies, reaching peak populations in late summer, can suddenly turn from being occasional scavengers of dead bees in the beeyard to ravening hoardes constantly seeking entry into the hives.
+We have seen in the student apiary how wasp colonies, reaching peak populations in late summer, can suddenly turn from being occasional scavengers of dead bees in the beeyard to ravening hordes constantly seeking entry into the hives.
 A determined assault by a large wasp colony can decimate a hive in a day or two; they will simply keep returning to plunder the brood and honey stores until there is nothing and not a single bee left.
 This fate is common in late summer and early fall, and usually is a sign the hive is too small/has a big mite load/is weak for some reason….maybe too much late season splitting.

 But wasp control starts in the early spring…March in our location.
 If you set out wasp traps very early in the year, you will trap the overwintered queens, and prevent the colonies from starting up in your area.
 You can also set out imitation wasp nests, available in dollar stores and hardware stores: